mhydock/DERPS/01 - Getting Started.md

 >   * Charisma - persuasion, performance, diplomacy
 >   * Empathy - handling animals, sensing motives

+## Race

+A character's race is their species, subspecies, breed, etc. Race can impart certain bonuses and penalties based on their physical and social structure.
+Examples include a negative modifier to strength for diminutive races, or a positive modifier to wisdom for long-lived races.
+Some races are hybrids of other races, and as such may benefit or suffer from positive and negative modifiers from both of their parents.

+Aside from simple mechanical differences, races can also provide flavor and substance to a narrative.
+For instance, a sentient automata may be a curiosity, if not a minor celebrity, in a village of gnome engineers, but be ostracized and loathed in a commune of elvish druids.
+It is a good idea to discuss your character's race with your Game Master before you begin your campaign, to ensure that your character's race suits the setting, and to establish expectations.

+## Class

+A class represents a character's training and expertise, less a job and more of a career path or a trade.
+The skills, techniques, abilities, and knowledge associated with a class are developed or earned through hard work and experience.
+Many weapons, armors, and tools, and most magics, _require_ that one have experience in an appropriate class before they can make effective use of the item or spell.

+Choosing your starting class is a very important decision, and poor coordination between party members when selecting character classes can result in an unbalanced and ineffective party.
+Be sure to consider both the campaign setting and the class choices of your fellow players if you wish to improve your chances of building an effective character.

+> **Multiclassing**
+>
+> While focusing on progressing with a single class often offers the simplest path to strength and competence, sometimes it results in a stunted character with limited utility.
+Branching out into a different class can grant flexibility in play style, and can create a character far more powerful than one restricted to the abilities and techniques of a single class.
+>
+> In order to multiclass, when a character has reached the agreed-upon criteria to advance in character level, they may choose to gain a level in a new class, provided they meet that class's multiclass criteria (usually base attributes above a specified minimum).
+>
+> When calculating derived attributes like Health, Mana, and Technique points, the values for the individual classes are calculated for each class according to their level, and then summed.
+These attributes and their roles will be discussed in a later section.

 ## Skills

 Skills represent the mundane abilities of an average adventurer, such as swimming, climbing, or lock picking, or in some cases more vague aspects of their capability, like grace, athleticism, or speechcraft.
 Some classes come with training in certain skills, which imparts a bonus during skill challenges.